 3rd Party script management

 Cookies are set by scripts.
-If you use third-party scripts on your website like Google Ads, Hotjar or other third-party tracking technologies, you need make sure that these scripts will only be executed if a website visitor has given consent for executing them and enable data transfer to third-party servers.
+If you use third-party scripts on your website like Google Ads, Hotjar or other third-party tracking technologies (for example tracking cookies), you need make sure that these scripts will only be executed if a website visitor has given consent for executing them and enable data transfer to third-party servers.
 CookieFirst provides multiple ways to manage and block these third-party services from executing before cookie consent has been given.
 You can use our own tag manager in your CookieFirst account, but you can also alter hard coded scripts in your website to connect with our tool.

 Also, if you already use Google Tag Manager for managing your third-party scripts, you can integrate CookieFirst in GTM, so you have all your third-party scripts in one place.
 In this way you can offer cookie consent for all third-party services that you use on your website.